microsoft/fluentui/packages/react/README.md

 4. `yarn builddemo`
 5. `yarn start`

-This will start a demo page from the `office-ui-fabric-react` package folder, which will open a web browser with the example page.
+This will start a demo page from the `@fluentui/react` package folder, which will open a web browser with the example page.
 You can make changes to the code which will automatically build and refresh the page using live-reload.

 To build and run tests for all packages in the repo, run `yarn build` from the root.